Smooth densities for SDEs driven by subordinated Brownian motion with Markovian switching: Introduction

-As is well-known, the most difficult part in applying Malliavin calculus to study the smoothness of the density is to prove that the Malliavin covariance matrix has all the negative moments.
-When the switching is not present, this was done in \cite{Z2} in the uniform H\"{o}rmander's type condition.
-When switching is present, the fact that $X_t$ depends on the jump process $\alpha_t$ makes things even more difficult.
-We will find some random intervals on which $\al_t$ is fixed, and then follow the approach developed in \cite{Z2} under these intervals.
-More precisely, we will use the following strategy (see \cite{FLT, HNSX}): First we notice that the jump times of $\al_t$ form a subset of the jump times of some Poisson process $N_t$, independent of the subordinated Brownian motion.
-Then conditioning on $N_t=k$, there exists some random interval $[T_1, T_2)$ with $0\leq T_1< T_2\leq t$ such that $T_2-T_1\geq\frac{t}{k+1}$ and $\alpha_t=\alpha_{T_1}, t\in[T_1, T_2)$.
-On this time interval, we apply the Norris' type lemma developed in \cite{Z2}.
+When the switching term $\alpha_t$ is not present, Kusuoka \cite{KS} proved the solution has a smooth density under a nondegenerate condition on $\sigma$.
+Zhang \cite{Z1} established that the solution has a smooth density in a special degenerate case n \cite{Z1} and under the uniform H\"{o}rmander's type condition in \cite{Z2}.
+When the switching term $\alpha_t$ is present, things are more complicated due the fact that $X_t$ depends on the jump process $\alpha_t$.
+We will use a strategy inspired by \cite{FLT, HNSX}.
+More precisely, we first notice that the jump times of $\al_t$ form a subset of the jump times of some Poisson process $N_t$, independent of the driving subordinate Brownian motion $L_t$.
+Then conditioning on $N_t=k$, there exists a random interval $[T_1, T_2)$ with $0\leq T_1< T_2\leq t$, such that $T_2-T_1\geq\frac{t}{k+1}$ and $\alpha_t=\alpha_{T_1}, t\in[T_1, T_2)$.
+On this time interval, we will follow the procedure developed in \cite{Z2}.
+This requires a version of Norris' lemma developed in \cite{Z1, Z2} on time intervals, which is a key tool to show that the Malliavin covariance matrix has all negative moments, which implies that the solution $X_t$ has a smooth density.

 The paper is organized as follows.
 In the next section, we introduce some notation and assumptions that we use throughout the paper.
-We develop the Malliavin calculus for $X_t$ in Section 3.
-In Section 4, we consider the small jump and the large jump separately.
-We first show that the Malliavin covariance matrix has all negative finite moments under the uniform H\"{o}rmander's type condition, assuming subordinator $S_t$ has finite moments of all orders, then we prove that $X_t$ has smooth density.
-Finally, using the techniques of subsection 3.3 in \cite{Z1}, we also prove $X_t$ has smooth density without the assumption of $S_t$ has finite moments of all orders.
+The Malliavin calculus for $X_t$ is developed in Section 3.
+In Section 4, we first develop a Norris' type lemma on time interval, then use it to show that, under a uniform H\"{o}rmander type condition, the Malliavin covariance matrix has all negative finite moments.
+Finally, we prove that $X_t$ has a smooth density by considering the small jumps and the large jumps separately.

+In this paper, $C$ will denote a generic constant which may vary from line to line and it might depend on $T$, the exponent $p\ge 2$, the initial condition $x$ and a fixed element $h\in H$ (the precise definition of $H$ is in Section 3).